PierreMsy/DRL_continuous_control/README.md

 They observe 33-dimensional **state space** corresponding to position, rotation, velocity, and angular velocities of the two arms.

+The task is episodic, and in order to solve the environment, the agent must get an average score of +30 over 100 consecutive episodes.

 ## Getting Started

 https://github.com/Unity-Technologies/ml-agents